udx/wp-stateless/readme.txt

 Before upgrading to WP-Stateless 3.0, please, make sure you tested it on your development environment.

 == Changelog ==
+= 4.0.2 =
+* FIX - in multisite network, deleting site can potentially remove WP-Stateless tables from another site.
+* COMPATIBILITY - Gravity Forms Compatibility updated for the newest Gravity Forms version.

 = 4.0.1 =
 * FIX - improvements to Data Optimization process.
 * FIX - Data Optimization fixed for multisite environment.